afterwork/ioscp/README.md

 # ioscp
-A SCP Client that is catching stdin and write it to a file on the remote server.
+A SCP Client that is reading stdin and write it to a file on the remote server.